leahjlou/react-hooks-examples/README.md

 It's a timer that counts up in milliseconds.
 When the mouse is pressed, the timer pauses.

 This component shows how to use `useEffect` to set up and clean up a timer.
 It also uses a custom hook to subscribe to the pressed state of the mouse.
-The custom hook, `useMousePressed`, is located in `custom-hooks/mouse-pressed.js`.
+[The custom hook, `useMousePressed`, is in `custom-hooks/mouse-pressed.js`](https://github.com/leahjlou/react-hooks-examples/blob/master/src/custom-hooks/mouse-pressed.js).

 ### Example #3: Article with `useContext`